Skip to content

 Role & scope

-• Built the customer storefront (React) and a separate staff admin portal (React).
+• Customer storefront and staff admin portal (both React).

 Key engineering decisions